strimzi/proposals/052-k8s-server-side-apply.md

 ## Current situation / cause of proposal

 As per [Issue 6938](https://github.com/strimzi/strimzi-kafka-operator/issues/6938) third party Kubernetes operators are having a negative interaction with the existing way Strimzi does Kubernetes applies.
-An example is [Kyverno](https://kyverno.io/) has a policy in a K8s cluster to add a label to all resources with a MutatingWebhookConfiguration, Strimzi detects this label as a resource diff and removes it as it doesn't own it / not included in [hard-coded list of ignored labels](https://github.com/strimzi/strimzi-kafka-operator/blob/c3522cf4b17004004a676854d37ba01bb9a44800/cluster-operator/src/main/java/io/strimzi/operator/cluster/operator/resource/StatefulSetDiff.java#LL28C34-L28C49).
+An example is [Kyverno](https://kyverno.io/) has a policy in a K8s cluster to add an annotation (`policies.kyverno.io/last-applied-patches:...`) to all resources with a MutatingWebhookConfiguration, Strimzi detects this label as a resource diff and removes it as it doesn't own it / not included in [hard-coded list of ignored labels](https://github.com/strimzi/strimzi-kafka-operator/blob/main/operator-common/src/main/java/io/strimzi/operator/common/operator/resource/ResourceDiff.java#L26).
 This triggers the MutatingWebhookConfiguration which re-applies the label and the loop continues.

+Another use case could be a Kyverno policy that adds AWS IRSA annotations to a Service Account (specifically useful for a Kafka Sink/Source Connector), this would allow the annotation to be owned by Kyverno and therefore leave it in place without constantly trying to remove it.

 The precise log we saw was: